basho/erlang_protobuffs/README.markdown

 ## CAVEATS

-Support for parsing proto files and creating code from it is volatile and should be considered alpha software at best.
-It currently only supports flat messages, simple types (ints, strings, etc) and will break on ENUM types and any sort of nesting.
-Please do not use this in production.
+Support for parsing proto files and creating code from it is volatile and should be considered alpha software at best. <strike>It currently only supports flat messages, simple types (ints, strings, etc) and will break on ENUM types and any sort of nesting.
+Please do not use this in production.</strike>

 ## no_debug_info